 Another solution is to redesign the A/C system so that it uses a "secondary loop" to keep the flammable refrigerant in the engine compartment and out of the passenger compartment.
 With this approach, the refrigerant circulates through an intermediate heat exchanger and chills a liquid (probably a water/antifreeze mixture) that then flows through the HVAC unit inside the vehicle.
 A recent report from the U.S. EPA says this approach meets its safety criteria, while also being energy efficient.
 But it does not reduce the risk of fire in a frontal collision, and it still poses a risk to technicians and do-it-yourselfers while recharging or servicing the A/C system.

-The newest alternative refrigerant is HFO-1234yf.
-The refrigerant will eventually replace R-134a, starting in model year 2013 on some vehicles.
-It has thermal characteristics that are similar to R-134a, so no major modifications to the A/C system are necessary.
-It has a low GWP rating of less than 150, which meets the European requirements for reducing global warming.
-But it is mildly flammable (though much less so than HFC-152a) and will only burn under certain conditions (which should NOT occur in normal automotive usage).
+The newest alternative refrigerant is R1234yf.
+The refrigerant replaced R134a in model year 2014 on a few vehicles.
+It has thermal characteristics that are similar to R134a, so only minor modifications to the A/C system are necessary (larger condenser and different PAG oil).
+It has a low GWP rating of only 4, which meets the European requirements for reducing global warming.
+But it is mildly flammable (though much less so than HFC-152a) and will only burn under certain conditions which should NOT occur in normal automotive usage.

 HFO-1234yf can by ignited by a spark within seconds of its release, and emits highly toxic fumes and acids as it burns according to tests conducted by Daimler.
 CO2 is nonflammable and is carbon neutral, so it appears for now that HFO-1234yf is on hold as far as two of the leading German auto makers are concerned.